Yoctol/bottender/docs/channel-telegram-sending-messages.md

 Telegram apps that receive the message display your keyboard to the user.
 Tapping any of the buttons immediately sends the respective command.

-If you want your keyboard disappears after any tap, try to set `one_time_keyboard` to `true`.
+If you want your keyboard disappears after any tap, try to set `oneTimeKeyboard` to `true`.
 Set `selective` to `true` if you just want to offer keyboards to the mentioned users.

 ```js
 const replyMarkup = {